 Factors that influence people’s risk perceptions aren’t exclusively cultural.
 There is the impact of age, gender, and social status.
 It can also depend on whether a person travels alone or in a group, the stage of travel, or how someone is capable of risk recognition.

 All of these factors apply to the perception of safety and security as well.
 This is essential because it influences people’s intention to travel and to put their safety in a company’s hands.

-Travel risk management needs to have an insight into the structure of its employees in order to adjust their security strategy accordingly.
-Risky situations create a specific state of mind – when emotions, anxiety and fear are overwhelming, only the most precise information will stick in a person’s mind.
+Travel risk management needs to have an insight into the structure of its employees in order to adjust its security strategy accordingly.
+Risky situations create a specific state of mind – when emotions, anxiety, and fear are overwhelming, only the most precise information will stick in a person’s mind.
 Therefore, educating the employees is vital for successful travel risk management.